Handbook Detail Page

 Minor offense

-• Verbal warning: The bus driver verbally critiques the student’s misbehavior and may contact parent/guardian.
+• Verbal warning: The bus driver verbally coaches the student’s misbehavior and may contact parent/guardian.

-• Written warning: The bus driver verbally critiques the student’s misbehavior and fills out an Incident Warning Report and submits it to the student manager, who reviews it, files it and mails copies to the parent/guardian and school.
+• Written warning: The bus driver verbally corrects the student’s misbehavior and fills out an Incident warning report and submits it to the student manager, who reviews it, files it and shares it with the student's school.
+First Student is happy to share copies of the report upon request from the parent or guardian.

 Major offense